PSNAppz/Go-ELK-Stack/README.md

 ### Pre Submission Checklist
 - [x] Detailed steps are included that allow us to spin up the services and the data pipeline.
 - [x] [Loom video URL](https://www.loom.com/share/9b76a3cf38cf4a48b40936adae8e74e9)

+### Improvements/TODOs/Known Issues

+- Add more tests
+- Update Elasticsearch version to 8
+- Improve API responses and response codes
+- Implement Github actions to run tests, and for continous deployment on every PR/Push